An Introduction to Content Security Policy (CSP)

 What about Inline JavaScript?

-That’s all very well, you might be thinking, but aren’t inline scripts what we should really be worrying about when trying to combat XSS?
+That’s all very well, you might be thinking, but aren’t inline scripts what we should be worrying about when trying to combat XSS?

-The short answer is that by CSP takes the view that all inline scripts are potentially harmful, thus encouraging you to move inline JS code to a separate file.
+The short answer is that CSP takes the view that all inline scripts are potentially harmful, thus encouraging you to move inline JS code to a separate file.
 You can tell CSP to ignore this restriction using unsafe-inline, but there are better ways.

-If you do still want to execute inline code, CSP still provides two mechanisms for telling the browser what inline code is legitimate.
+If you still want to execute inline code, CSP still provides two mechanisms for telling the browser what inline code is legitimate.

 The first step to using the nonce approach is to attach it to your <script type="text/javascript">// <![CDATA[ tags using the nonce attribute, for example: